April 10, 2019

 On the face of it, fiber may not seem nutritious.
 After all, its job is to form a bulk in your gut and push all the stool easily out from the body.
 But do you know how important fiber is for your overall health?
 It feeds the useful bacteria in your gut which in turn leads to various health benefits.
 Fiber of certain types may also lower blood sugar level, fight constipation and promote weight loss.
 Therefore women should take 25 grams and men should take 38 grams of fiber every day.
 However, we usually take only half of this amount i.e. 15-17 grams every day.
-Thankfully, you can increase this intake easily with some foods that are rich in fiber.
-Earth’s Wisdom today wants to share some of them with you.
+Thankfully, you can increase this intake easily with some high fiber foods that we want to present to you in this article.

 There 4.4 grams fiber in a medium-sized apple and 2.4 grams per 100 grams.
 Naturally this is one of the most fulfilling fruits besides being extremely delicious.

 Unlike several other fruits which are high in carbohydrates, avocado is packed with healthy fats and also high in potassium, vitamin C, E and B vitamins and magnesium.
-There are 10 grams of fiber in a cup of avocado and 6.7 grams per 100 grams.
+This high fiber food contains 10 grams of fiber in a cup of avocado and 6.7 grams per 100 grams.

 Besides being delicious and extremely nutritious (packed with manganese, vitamin C and several other antioxidants), strawberries are fiber-rich too.
 There is 3 grams of fiber in a cup of strawberry or 2 grams per 100 grams.

 There are 3.1 grams of fiber in every 100 grams of pear.
-This extremely delicious and nutritious fruit is a great source of fiber.
+This extremely delicious and nutritious fruit is a great source of fiber and deserves to belong to the list of high fiber foods.

 Beetroot or beet is a root vegetable that is loaded with a variety of important nutrients like iron, manganese, folate, potassium and copper.
 Beet is also packed with inorganic nitrates, which are important for regulating blood pressure and improving exercise performance.
 There are 3.8 grams of fiber in a cup of beet and 2.8 grams per 100 grams.

-The delicious, crunchy root vegetable, carrot is highly nutritious too, being high in beta-carotene, an antioxidant that your body can convert into vitamin A, and also high in vitamins B6 and K, and magnesium.
+Besides being a high fiber food, the delicious, crunchy root vegetable, carrot is highly nutritious too.
+Being high in beta-carotene, an antioxidant that your body can convert into vitamin A, and also high in vitamins B6 and K, and magnesium.
 There are 3.6 grams of fiber in a cup of carrots and 2.8 grams per 100 grams.

 Having a very strong taste, raspberries are extremely nutritious too, being packed with manganese and vitamin C. There are 8 grams of fiber in a cup or raspberries and 6.5 grams per 100 grams.

 Oats are one of the healthiest grains in the world and are packed with antioxidants, vitamins and minerals.
 Oats consist of a powerful soluble fiber known as oat beta-glucan which has prominent beneficial effects on cholesterol and blood sugar levels.
-There are 16.5 grams per cup of raw oats and 10.6 grams per 100 grams.
+This high fiber food is rightly among the highest asit contains 16.5 grams per cup of raw oats and 10.6 grams per 100 grams of fiber.

 The delicious tree nut, almond, is loaded with several important nutrients such as vitamin E, healthy fats, magnesium and manganese.
 There are 3.4 grams of fiber per ounce of almonds and 12.5 grams per 100 grams.